What is Child Find?

 The Cottonwood-Oak Creek School District offers free developmental screenings for preschool children between the ages of 3 to 5 years who live in the school district and are not already receiving special education services, or enrolled in Kindergarten.

 The screenings will check a child's speech, motor, cognitive, adaptive, and social development.
-For an appointment call 928-634-7039, ext 4118.
-The screening are typically held on a monthly basis; the next screening will be February 7, 2018.
+For an appointment call 928-634-2191.
+The next preschool Child Find will be Wednesday, December 4, 2019.

 Students in the Cottonwood-Oak Creek School District who are suspected of having a disability are initially referred to a Multi-Tiered System of Support (MTSS), an Intervention Team that will review the data about the student and will determine if interventions are needed in the student’s classroom.
 A follow-up meeting is scheduled to review the results of the interventions to determine success and document the learning outcome.
 The Intervention Team determines whether a referral for Special Education will be recommended.